Minnesota High School Girls Cross Country

 Sean Fries of Minnetonka and Maddie Gullickson of Wayzata stand atop the list of athletes back for another run at it.

-Gophers coaches have already talked with the junior, who this June could become the first Minnesota runner to win a state title in every distance event.
+Audrey Brownell could become the first Minnesota runner to win a high school state title in every distance event.

-Others suggested she would slow down, but Hushagen never did, repeating as the Class 3A champion.
+Others suggested she would slow down, but she never did, repeating as the Class 3A individual champion

-St. Paul Highland Park’s girls team had the top two finishers and won the Class 2A team title.
+Forest Lake’s Norah Hushagen and Roseville’s Robert Mechura won again, and St. Paul Highland Park’s girls team had the top two finishers in winning the Class 2A team title.

-Highland Park runner Grace Lewis-Mosher clocks a personal-best 17 minutes, 57 seconds to earn medalist honors and lead the Scots to the St. Paul City Conference championship.
+Also, Highland Park runner Grace Lewis-Mosher clocks a personal-best to earn medalist honors and lead the Scots to the St. Paul City Conference championship.